-Did you know Wisconsin has 55 species of amphibians and reptiles, over half of which are endangered or at risk?
+Did you know Wisconsin has 55 species of amphibians and reptiles, half of which are endangered or at risk?
 They don’t always get the same attention as other imperiled wildlife, but it’s hard to imagine a world without them.

 In the springtime, they fill our ponds and marshes with a chorus of song, from spring peepers chirping to the trumpeting call of bullfrogs.
 They help keep our insect and small mammal populations in check, benefiting agricultural crops and preventing the spread of disease.